project-numina/lean-explore/README.md

 # LeanExplore

 A search engine for Lean 4 declarations.
-This project provides both an API and a local search engine for [LeanExplore](http://www.leanexplore.com).
+This project provides tools and resources for exploring the Lean 4 ecosystem.

+**For full documentation, please visit: [https://www.leanexplore.com/docs](https://www.leanexplore.com/docs)**

-The current indexed projects are
+The current indexed projects include:

 * Batteries
 * Lean